-3.1 Existing Local Plans
+3.1 Existing Conceptual Scheme or Master Site Development Plans

-Adopted Local Plans within the Bearspaw Plan area, as shown on Map 3, are listed in Appendix E. These appended plans are considered statutory planning documents that are part of this Area Structure Plan.
+Adopted local plans within the Bearspaw Plan area, as shown on Map 3, are listed in Appendix E. These appended plans are considered statutory planning documents that are part of this Area Structure Plan.